Glen

 Which is open-source?

 Plane is the open-source project-management tool, and its server exposes Plane's full API across 20+ modules.
-Shortcut is a commercial SaaS, with an official server concentrated around its Story model.
+Shortcut is a commercial SaaS, with an official server spanning Stories, Epics, Iterations, and Docs.

 Which has richer planning hierarchy?